Mazid2003/Job-practice/README.md

 **Just by one click you can navigate:**

-Get any role roadmap by one click
+Get any role roadmap just by one click

 [Roadmap](https://github.com/Mazid2003/-Study-material)